-Earn up to 125,000 bonus points and two free nights with these Marriott credit cards | CNN Underscored
+Earn up to 75,000 bonus points or three free nights with these Marriott credit cards | CNN Underscored

 Marriott Business credit card benefits

 If you’re a small-business traveler who expects to be back on the road more often in 2022, the Marriott Bonvoy Business American Express card could be a great fit.
-The 125,000 bonus points on the Marriott Business Amex are worth $1,000 based on The Points Guy’s valuations, but you also earn two Free Night Awards good at any Marriott with a redemption rate of up to 50,000 points.
-So if you can maximize the points and free nights, you can earn a ridiculous $1,800 in value from this bonus.
+The 75,000 bonus points on the Marriott Business Amex are worth $600 based on The Points Guy’s valuations, but you can also earn up to $150 in statement credits.
+So if you can maximize the points and credits, you can earn as much as $750 in value from this bonus.

 The card comes with a much lower $125 annual fee (see rates and fees) but also has the same 15 annual elite credits as the Marriott Brilliant card, which you can “stack” together for a total of 30 elite nights if you also hold one of the other personal Marriott cards that offer elite credits.